11 September 2018

 Hospitals, clinics, dispensaries, banks, government offices, shops, cattle, crops, food materials, household items — everything was destroyed and people had to depend on relief supplies.

-For the first few days, there were no supplies coming in, as the flooding was so heavy that no one could move from one place to another and the people in relief camps had to struggle without food and water.
+For the first few days, there were no supplies coming in, as the flooding was so heavy that no one could move from one place to another; the people in relief camps had to struggle without food and water.
 Then, the helicopters dropped food materials and the military vehicles tried their best to bring necessary items to the people in camps.

 All the belongings and household items — kitchen utensils, beds, furniture, chairs, tables, medicines, food items, dress materials — almost everything was lost.
 The most affected are the poor and the daily wage workers who now have to rebuild from almost nothing.

 Please give what you can to help support our brothers and sisters in Kerala.
 Visit this page for more information.